Table of Content:

 - What should you avoid after teeth whitening?

 - Food & drink recommendation for the first 48 hours

-Congratulations on getting your teeth whitened!
-Keep in mind, the next 48 hours are very important in enhancing and maximizing your whitening results.
+Congratulations on finally getting your teeth whitened!
+Professional teeth whitening, referred to as in-office teeth whitening, is the most effective way to whiten your smile.
+The next 48 hours are very important in maintaining your whitening results.
 Our teeth have a protective layer called the acquired pellicle.
-This layer contains the surface dental stains and is removed during dental cleaning or whitening process.
-Typically, it takes 12 to 24 hours for the barrier to fully restore itself.
-Therefore, it is important to be very careful for the first few days to make your whitening effects last.
+This protective layer is removed during teeth whitening treatment.
+It takes about 12 to 24 hours for this barrier to fully restore itself.
+Therefore, it’s important to be very careful the first few days to make your whitening effects last as long as possible.

 - Red wine

 - Tomatoes, grapes and other staining fruits and vegetables

 - Soft drinks

 - Mustard and ketchup

 - colored mouthwashes

 If post-operative sensitivity occurs, try chewing sugarless gum to reduce the peroxide levels.
 You can also take an Advil or Tylenol.
 Consider using a desensitizing toothpaste, like Sensodyne, if your teeth become very sensitive.